Seyi-Peter/Cyberbullying_detection/README.md

 ❌ "Cyberbullying Detected!" (red)

+---
--Future Improvements
+Future Improvements
 Store feedback and votes in a real database (e.g., SQLite or PostgreSQL).

----User authentication.
+-User authentication.

----Model training from the web interface.
+-Model training from the web interface.

----Better UI with Bootstrap or TailwindCSS.
+-Better UI with Bootstrap or TailwindCSS.

--License
+---
+License
 This project is open-source and free to use for educational purposes.

+---
 👨‍💻 Author
 Oluwaseyi Akinlade- Seyi-Peter